 The ICR now discovers more new cancer drugs than any other academic centre in the world, largely through its Cancer Research UK Cancer Therapeutics Unit on the Sutton site.
-Since 2005, it has discovered 20 drug candidates, and taken nine of them into clinical trials.
+Since 2005, it has discovered 20 drug candidates, and taken eleven of them into clinical trials.
 It is also the most successful academic organisation in the UK at earning invention income from its discoveries.

 At the site of The London Cancer Hub, the ICR and The Royal Marsden jointly run the Drug Development Unit, which treats close to 300 patients a year on phase I trials, making it one of the largest facilities of its kind in the world.

 The unit has a focus on ‘molecularly targeted treatments’, where drugs are matched to the particular molecular features of a patient’s tumour.
 Staff molecularly profile patients entering phase I studies by detecting mutations in tumours and in the blood.